Batman Beyond: Return of the Joker (video game): Reception

-Some praise went towards the different bat suits, called by N64 Magazines Alan Maddrell one of the game's few "truly impressive" aspects.
-Some critics stated they added some strategy, excitement and replay value to the overall monotonous experience, but Ottoson claimed suits were only useful for specific parts, and thus did not have any long-lasting appeal.
-The Judge of GameFan analyzed the limited controls hindered the costumes' potential and made their diversity less prevalent.
-Some critics found most of the weapons and costumes useless and Batman's kick the most useful attack, such as Ottoson who criticized their slow speed and the Batarang's lack of accuracy.
+Some praise went towards the different bat suits.
+Some critics stated they added some strategy, excitement and replay value to the overall monotonous experience.
+Conversely, the weapons and costumes were considered useless and Batman's kick the most useful attack.
 Nix was mixed towards the Game Boy Color's weapons, finding all of them lacking in range and the Nun Chucks "horribly weak", although stated that the Dark Knight Staff was useful.